Kirby Hill C of E Primary School

 • Precision teaching of High Frequency Words (‘tricky words’)

-For further information on independent reading, please click on the link to see our overview: An Overview of Independent Reading at Kirby Hill CE Primary School.pdf
+For further information on how Reading fluency is Progressively taught, please click on the link to see our overview:

 back to top